 Prerequisites for each course are carefully thought out by Writers’ Program staff and instructors and are in place to help guide students toward courses best suited to their level of experience.
 The Writers’ Program does, however, have an open enrollment policy that allows students to bypass a prerequisite if he or she feels adequately prepared.
 It’s important to note, though, that a student who has had no workshop experience, or who has written a manuscript or screenplay but has never studied the basic elements of fiction or screenwriting, is unlikely to flourish in an upper-level course.
 If you intend to bypass the prerequisites for any course, it is always best to talk it over first with a Writers’ Program advisor.

 Which course should I take?

-Each quarter, the Writers’ Program offers more than 125 courses in many areas of creative writing and screenwriting, including fiction, nonfiction, poetry, playwriting, writing for the youth market, publishing, feature film writing, and television writing.
+Each quarter, the Writers’ Program offers more than 100 courses in many areas of creative writing and screenwriting, including fiction, nonfiction, poetry, playwriting, writing for the youth market, publishing, feature film writing, and television writing.
 With so many courses, at levels from beginning to advanced, and of varying length and scope, selecting from these options can be daunting.
 To find out more about our courses, call a Writers’ Program advisor.
 Our advisors are highly qualified and have extensive practical and academic experience.
 Whether you are interested in a single course or certificate program, the goal is the same: to put you in the right course with the right instructor.
-For advisement and course information you can reach program representatives at the following direct numbers:
+For advisement and course information, contact us at (310) 825-9415 or firstname.lastname@example.org.